 How it works

-The Ovulation Double Check® is an FDA registered and patent-pending in vitro diagnostic device that measures the presence of the Progesterone metabolites in urine.
+The Ovulation Double Check® test is an FDA compliant and patent-pending in vitro diagnostic device that measures the presence of the Progesterone metabolites in urine.

 Progesterone is very low in the female body the first half of the menstrual cycle.
 When the ovary releases an egg, ovulation occurs and the ovary starts to produce Progesterone at a significantly highly concentration.
 Therefore, Ovulation Double Check® tests should be taken after you believe ovulation has occurred to “Double Check” if ovulation has occurred.